Apple Woozy Face

 22nd July: Completion

-In its Diversity and Equality statement, Apple says: "Across Apple, we've strengthened our long-standing commitment to making our company more inclusive and the world more just.
+In its Diversity and Equality statement, Apple said: "Across Apple, we've strengthened our long-standing commitment to making our company more inclusive and the world more just.
 Where every great idea can be heard.
-And everybody belongs."
+And everybody belongs".

 Regardless of whether Apple intended to demean people who stammer, they did.
 Their lack of an apology and their failure to even respond to our complaint, shows they have a long road ahead to make good on that commitment to the stammering community across the globe.